Geena Davis: Rise to fame (1982–1987)

-Recognition and critical acclaim (1988–1992)
+Recognition and praise (1988–1993)

-Director Tim Burton cast Davis in his film Beetlejuice (1988) as one of a recently deceased young couple who become ghosts haunting their former house; it also starred Alec Baldwin, Michael Keaton and Winona Ryder.
+Director Tim Burton cast Davis in his horror comedy Beetlejuice (1988) as one of a recently deceased young couple who become ghosts haunting their former house; it also starred Alec Baldwin, Michael Keaton and Winona Ryder.
 It made $73.7 million from a budget of $15 million, and Davis's performance and the overall film received mostly positive reviews.

-Davis took on the role of an animal hospital employee and dog trainer with a sickly son in the drama The Accidental Tourist (1988), opposite William Hurt and Kathleen Turner.
+Davis took on the role of an animal hospital employee and dog trainer with a sickly son in the romantic drama The Accidental Tourist (1988), alongside William Hurt and Kathleen Turner.
 Critic Roger Ebert, who gave the film four stars out of four, wrote: "Davis, as Muriel, brings an unforced wackiness to her role in scenes like the one where she belts out a song while she's doing the dishes.
 But she is not as simple as she sometimes seems [...]".
-The film was a critical and commercial success, and she received an Oscar as Best Supporting Actress for her appearance in it.
+The film emerged as a critical and commercial success, and Davis' performance earned her the Academy Award for Best Supporting Actress.

 Davis appeared as the girlfriend of a man who, dressed as a clown, robs a bank in midtown Manhattan, in the comedy Quick Change (1990).
 Based on a book of the same name by Jay Cronley, it is a remake of the 1985 French film Hold-Up starring Jean-Paul Belmondo.
 Despite modest box office returns, the Chicago Tribune found the lead actors "funny and creative while keeping their characters life-size".
 Davis next starred with Susan Sarandon in Ridley Scott's road film Thelma & Louise (1991), as friends who embark on a road trip with unforeseen consequences.
 A critical and commercial success, it is considered a classic, as it influenced other films and artistic works and became a landmark feminist film.
-Davis received an Academy Award nomination for Best Actress for her role.
-It also featured Brad Pitt in his breakout role as a drifter; in his 2020 acceptance speech for Best Supporting Actor, Pitt thanked director Ridley Scott and Geena Davis for "giving me my first shot."
+Davis' performance in the film earned her nominations for the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role and the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+It also featured Brad Pitt in his breakout role as a drifter; in his 2020 Oscar acceptance speech for Best Supporting Actor, Pitt thanked director Ridley Scott and Davis for "giving me my first shot."

-In 1992, Davis starred alongside Madonna and Tom Hanks in A League of Their Own as a baseball player on an all-women's team.
-It reached number one at the box office, became the tenth highest-grossing film of the year in North America, and brought Davis a Best Actress Golden Globe Award nomination.
+In 1992, Davis starred alongside Madonna and Tom Hanks in the sports comedy-drama A League of Their Own as a baseball player on an all-women's team.
+It reached number one at the box office, became the tenth highest-grossing film of the year in North America, and earned Davis her first nomination for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.
 She played a television reporter in the comedy Hero (also 1992) alongside Dustin Hoffman and Andy Garcia.
 Although it flopped at the box office, Roger Ebert felt Davis was "bright and convincing as the reporter (her best line, after surviving the plane crash, is shouted through an ambulance door: "This is my story!
 I did the research!")".